zuojianfa/ca-lang/README.md

 ### Advanced Example

-Here鈥檚 a more advanced code snippet showcasing a feature:
+Here’s a more advanced code snippet showcasing a feature:

 ```rust
 // quickcode.ca